e4c6/yemeksepeti_api/README.md

 print(random_city['CatalogName'])
 >> TR_VAN
 ```
 Catalogs are provinces, they store various information regarding the province.
 We need the catalog name to search areas belonging to the province.
 Their ids correspond to the license plate numbers.
+However we use their names to find which areas belong to them.

 ```python
 van_areas = api.get_catalog_areas("TR_VAN")